AstraZeneca/biology-for-ai/README.md

 ## Books

+[Cell biology by the numbers](http://book.bionumbers.org/) is an excellent entry point to explore some of the key numbers of cell biology.

 The [eight day of creation](https://www.amazon.com/The-Eighth-Day-Creation-Commemorative/dp/0879694785) is "the best history of recent biological science yet published"

 [A Very Short Introduction to Molecular Biology](https://www.veryshortintroductions.com/view/10.1093/actrade/9780198723882.001.0001/actrade-9780198723882) a pocket guide that introduces you to the core concepts and terminology.

 [Bioinformatics Algorithms Textbook](https://www.bioinformaticsalgorithms.org/) - this book could also be considered a self-contained course.
 Learning about biology can be easier for some CS people when explained through algorithms, and this book is really good at merging biology and code into coherent concepts 🙂

 ## Smaller "primers"